No contract broadband

 If you’re looking for a short-term broadband solution, a rolling contract is a better option.
 This will give you the flexibility to cancel after six months, if you need to.

-Which providers offer 1-month contract broadband or short-term deals?
+Which providers offer one-month contract broadband or short-term deals?

 Several providers currently offering short-term broadband packages on Broadband Genie.
 These packages are available all year round: